posabsolute/jQuery-Validation-Engine/README.md

 ####Protocol

+Field ajax validation IS NOT called on form submit, you will need to use both ajax validation if it is what you are trying to do.

 The client sends the fieldId and the fieldValue as a GET request to the server url.

     Client calls url?fieldId=id1&fieldValue=value1 ==> Server